Ursa Major I Dwarf: Properties

 Being a small dwarf galaxy, it measures only a few thousand light-years in diameter.
-As of 2006, it is the third least luminous galaxy known (discounting possible dark galaxies such as VIRGOHI21 in the Virgo cluster of galaxies), after the Boötes Dwarf (absolute magnitude −5.7) and the more recently discovered Ursa Major II Dwarf (absolute magnitude −3.8).
+As of 2006, it is the third least luminous galaxy known (discounting possible dark galaxies such as VIRGOHI21 in the Virgo Cluster of galaxies), after the Boötes Dwarf (absolute magnitude −5.7) and the more recently discovered Ursa Major II Dwarf (absolute magnitude −3.8).
 The absolute magnitude of the galaxy is estimated to be only −6.75, meaning that it is less luminous than some stars, like Deneb in the Milky Way.
 It is comparable in luminosity to Rigel.
 It has been described as similar to the Sextans Dwarf Galaxy.
 Both galaxies are ancient and metal-deficient.

-It estimated to be located at a distance of about 330,000 light-years (100 kpc) from the Earth.
+It is estimated to be located at a distance of about 330,000 light-years (100 kpc) from the Earth.
 That is about twice the distance to the Large Magellanic Cloud; the largest and most luminous satellite galaxy of the Milky Way.